- Date of Incident

-Senior reporter ordered to testify in assault trial connected to BLM protest
+Senior reporter compelled to testify in senator’s assault trial

 Dylan Brogan, the senior reporter at the digital outlet Isthmus, was one of three journalists subpoenaed on Aug.
 5, 2021, to testify at the upcoming trial of two women charged with assault in Madison, Wisconsin.